Bank of England to crack down on 'secretive' cloud computing services - Up News Info

 “We have got to strike a balance here,” Bailey said.

 The BoE said it welcomed the engagement of the finance ministry and Financial Conduct Authority on how to tackle risks from cloud computing, but that a broader approach may be needed, including other regulators and overseas partners.
-(Additonal reporting by William Schomberg)
+(Additonal reporting by William Schomberg Editing by Mark Potter)